atl97853/self-learning-cs-ds/README.md

-**Hello, in this repository I will be uploading the courses that I have completed on my path trying to study computer science and data science as a self-taught student.**
+**Hello, in this repository I will be uploading the courses that I have completed on my path trying to study computer science and data science on my own.**

 <hr>